 Industrial blowers are used to facilitate air flow for ventilators, production processes, and transportation of materials.
 Air blowers, industrial blowers, blower fans and industrial fans are all words that describe the same equipment.
 They use an impeller or propeller to "inhale" or "exhale" the air, providing ventilation, suction, and exhaust.
 They may be portable or stationary.
 Industrial fans and blowers come in a wide range of sizes and capacities, from hand held models, such as heat guns, to the world's largest snow blower, with a 1,360 horsepower centrifugal blower that can move up to twelve thousand tons of snow per hour.
 Blowers have been used to operate player pianos and pipe organs.
 They are used to make snow on ski slopes, blast sand, and move foodstuff in every phase of processing, from field to grocery store shelf.

 Blowers and fans are used in every context in which people working indoors require access to clean air at comfortable temperatures.
 Because these conditions need to be met in every workplace, every commercial and industrial setting requires a means by which air can be circulated and treated.
-For this reason, ventilation and exhaust fan systems account for much of the demand for industrial blowers.
+For this reason, exhaust and ventilation fan systems account for much of the demand for industrial blowers.
 Every modern commercial building and most residential homes utilize blowers of some sort to move air for the comfort, health, and safety of the occupants.
 The Air Movement Control Association (AMCA) was established to make sure those objectives are met.
 The Heating, Air Conditioning, and Ventilation (HVAC) industry provides the components and services.

 HVAC blowers are found in automobiles, stores, restaurants, medical facilities, theaters, stadiums, underground train systems, and mining operations.
 They may be used to provide fresh air or to remove noxious odors created by certain operations, such as those utilizing particular plants, foods, minerals, or chemicals.